sladericewatkins/onecms7/src/docs/website/revision-testing/index.md

 bin/bridgetown start
 ```

 And you now have a replica of this website running at [localhost:4000](http://localhost:4000).
-Use this server to test your revisions.
+Use this local server to test your revisions.